 Adult Learn to Row

-We offer group lessons between May and August annually.
-It includes six sessions over three weeks and cost $355.
+We offer group lessons between April and August annually.
+It includes six sessions over three weeks and costs $400.
 After six sessions, you will be able to:

 • Understand the basics of sculling (rowing with an oar in each hand).